Nursing Interventions For Impaired Gas Exchange

 Key Nursing Interventions for Impaired Gas Exchange

-Nursing interventions for impaired gas exchange are built for the underlying cause and severity of the condition.
+Nursing interventions for impaired gas exchange are made for the underlying cause and severity of the condition.
 These interventions aim to improve oxygenation, reduce respiratory workload, and prevent further deterioration.
 Below are the most critical steps nurses should take:

 1. Continuous Monitoring of Respiratory Parameters